D1N3SH-DEV/SC_Analysis_AML/README.md

 ## 📂 Dataset Description

-The dataset contains features from a business context, with the objective of predicting the target variable: **Revenue**.
+The dataset contains features from a business context, to predict the target variable: **Revenue**.
 It includes:

 - **Numerical Features**: [List numerical features from your dataset]
 - **Categorical Features**: [List categorical features from your dataset]